 Vessel is part 1 registered.

-Boat visited and photographed by Robert White for Western Horizon Yachts, Scotland in August 2012
+Visited and photographed by Rob White for Western Horizon Yachts, Scotland

 All particulars given on this website are intended as a guide only and form no part of any contract.